ftramont/Helix-Control-M-Unified-View/README.md

 * #### 3.
 Connect the server to Helix Control-M/EM.
 * #### 4.
 Repeat for each server.

-We will provide CLI instructions for steps 2 and 3, specifically for Control-M/Server running on Linux.
+CLI instructions will be provided for steps 2 and 3, specifically for Control-M/Server running on Linux.

 ### 2. Disconnect a server from self-hosted Control-M/EM.